mishraayush21/Firebase-and-android/README.md

 # Firebase-and-android
-Application of firebase with android.
+Application of firebase on android.